Perfectoid Nullstellensatz: Results and counterexamples: Preparations

 \subsection{Zariski closed subsets, tilting and points in the unit ball.}

-Let $X=\Spa(R,R^+)$ be an affinoid perfectoid space. \begin{definition}(\cite[Definition 5.7]{Sch17}) A closed subset $Z\subseteq X$ is said to be a \textit{Zariski closed} set if there is an ideal $I\subseteq R$ such that $Z$ is the vanishing locus of $I$. \end{definition} By \cite[Lemma II.2.2]{Sch15}, a Zariski closed subsets of $X$ is always represented by an affinoid perfectoid space $Z=\Spa(S,S^+)$.
+Let $X=\Spa(R,R^+)$ be an affinoid perfectoid space. \begin{definition}(\cite[Definition 5.7]{Sch17}) A closed subset $Z\subseteq X$ is said to be a \textit{Zariski closed} set if there is an ideal $I\subseteq R$ such that $Z$ is the vanishing locus of $I$. \end{definition} By \cite[Lemma II.2.2]{Sch15}, a Zariski closed subset of $X$ is always represented by an affinoid perfectoid space $Z=\Spa(S,S^+)$.
 Moreover, by \cite[Theorem 5.8]{Sch17} the natural map $R\to S$ is always surjective.

 Recall that tilting induces an equivalence between perfectoid spaces over $X$ and perfectoid spaces over its tilt $X^\flat$ \cite[Corollary 3.20]{Sch17}.
-By \cite[Lemma II.2.7]{Sch15} and \cite[Theorem 5.8]{Sch17} a map of affinoid perfectoid spaces $Z\to X$ is a Zariski closed immersion if and only if the map of tilts $Z^\flat \to X^\flat$ is. \begin{corollary} $(C,R_n)$ is a Nullstellensatz pair if and only if $(C^\flat, R_n^\flat)$ is a Nullstellensatz pair. \end{corollary} By \Cref{workcharp} we may and do assume from now on that $C$ is a characteristic $p$ field.
+By \cite[Lemma II.2.7]{Sch15} and \cite[Theorem 5.8]{Sch17} a map of affinoid perfectoid spaces $Z\to X$ is a Zariski closed immersion if and only if the map of tilts $Z^\flat \to X^\flat$ is.
+This has the following easy consequence. \begin{proposition} $(C,R_n)$ is a Nullstellensatz pair if and only if $(C^\flat, R_n^\flat)$ is a Nullstellensatz pair. \end{proposition} \begin{proof} The tilting equivalence gives a one-to-one correspondence between maximal ideals of $R_n$ and maximal ideals of $R_n^\flat$.
+More precisely, if $\frakm\subseteq R_n$ is a maximal ideal with corresponding residue field $C_\frakm$, then the corresponding ideal $\frakm^\flat\subseteq R_n^\flat$ is the kernel of the surjection $R_n^\flat\to C_\frakm^\flat$.
+Furthermore, $\frakm$ is an evaluation ideal if and only if $\frakm^\flat$ is an evaluation ideal.
+Indeed, the map $C\to C_\frakm$ is an isomorphism if and only if $C^\flat\to C_\frakm^\flat$ is . \end{proof} We will use \Cref{workcharp} to reduce the proof of the main theorems to the case where $C$ is a characteristic $p$ field.
 In characteristic $p$, the algebra $R_n$ represents $\bbB_C^n$, the unit ball in $n$-variables.
 Note that $\Spa C\langle x_1,\dots,x_n\rangle\cong \Spa C\langle x_1^{{1}/_{p^\infty}},\dots x^{{1}/_{p^\infty}}_n\rangle$ as topological spaces.
-For this reason, the notion of closed subset agrees for both adic spaces, but the notion of Zariski closed subset in one and the other are very different. \Cref{mainquestion} is asking which closed points of $\bbB^1_C$ can arise as Zariski closed subsets of the perfectoid algebra.
+For this reason, the notion of closed subset agrees for both adic spaces, but the notion of Zariski closed subset in one and the other are very different.